Jean-Francois-C/Windows-Penetration-Testing/README.md

 -------------------------------------------------------------------
-➤ All the AV bypass techniques listed in the previous section ➤ Kill the anti-malware (AV) protected processes using "Bring Your Own Vulnerable Driver" (BYOVD) techniques ➤ Temporarily disable or uninstall the AV software if it is not protected by a password ➤ Install VirtualBox or VMware Workstation on a compromised Windows laptop/workstation and run hacking tools and scripts inside a VM to avoid detection
+➤ All the AV bypass techniques listed in the previous section ➤ Kill the anti-malware (AV) protected processes using "Bring Your Own Vulnerable Driver" (BYOVD) techniques ➤ Install VirtualBox or VMware Workstation on a compromised Windows laptop/workstation and run hacking tools and scripts inside a VM to avoid detection
+➤ If the AV configuration panel is not password protected on a Windows computer, very often you can use local admin rights to:
+  - Disable or downgrade the AV protection
+  - Set new AV exclusions for your hacking tools, etc.
+➤ If the AV anti-tampering protections are disabled on a Windows computer, very often you can use local admin rights to:
-➤ Modify the registry keys or rename the AV executable files on a compromised Windows machine and then restart it to disable the AV software
+  - Modify the registry keys or rename the AV executable files and then restart it to disable the AV software
+  - Suspend the AV processes with PsSuspend (sysinternals)
+  - Uninstall the AV software
 ➤ ...
 ```
 ```